fossi-foundation/fossi-foundation.github.io/_posts/2019-02-24-announcing-latchup-portland.md

 <center><img src="https://fossi-foundation.org/latchup/images/latchup_logo.png" class="img-responsive" /></center>

-*The FOSSi Foundation is proud to announce Latch-Up, a conference dedicated to free and open source silicon to be held over the weekend of May 4th and 5th in Portland, Oregon, USA.*
+*The FOSSi Foundation is proud to announce Latch-Up (<a href="http://latchup.io" target="_blank">latchup.io</a>), a conference dedicated to free and open source silicon to be held over the weekend of May 4th and 5th in Portland, Oregon, USA.*

 Latch-Up opens a new chapter for the FOSSi Foundation, with it being the first event in the spirit of [ORConf](http://orconf.org/) held in North America.
 Latch-Up is a community-focused conference for open source semiconductor, digital design and embedded systems professionals and enthusiasts.
 Expect presentations on a wide range of topics; open source IP blocks and SoCs, open source simulators, compilers, synthesis and physical implementation tools for both FPGA and ASIC.